wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-february-2015-release-notes.md

 Make sure that the following prerequisites are met prior to updating your StorSimple device.

 - Ensure that both device controllers are running before you scan for updates.
 If either controller is not running, the scan will fail.
 To verify that the controllers are in a healthy state, navigate to **Hardware Status** under the **Maintenance** page.
 If there are components that **Need attention**, contact Microsoft Support before proceeding any further.
 - Ensure that fixed IPs for both controller 0 and controller 1 are routable and can connect to the Internet as these are used for servicing the updates to the device.
-You can use the [Test-Connection cmdlet](https://technet.microsoft.com/library/hh849808.aspx) to ping a known address outside of the network, such as outlook.com, to verify that the controller has connectivity to the outside network.
+You can use the [Test-Connection cmdlet](https://technet.microsoft.com/zh-cn/library/hh849808.aspx) to ping a known address outside of the network, such as outlook.com, to verify that the controller has connectivity to the outside network.
 - Ensure that ports 80 and 443 are available on your StorSimple device for outbound communication.
-For more information, see the [Networking requirements for your StorSimple device](storsimple-system-requirements.md#networking-requirements-for-your-storsimple-device).
+For more information, see the [Networking requirements for <!-- deleted by customization your --> StorSimple <!-- deleted by customization device](/documentation/articles/storsimple-system-requirements#networking-requirements-for-your-storsimple-device) --><!-- keep by customization: begin --> device](https://msdn.microsoft.com/zh-cn/library/azure/dn772371.aspx) <!-- keep by customization: end -->.
 - If the device software version is older than 6.3.9600.17312 (October 2014 update), disable the Data 2 and Data 3 ports, if enabled, before starting the update.
 Leaving the Data 2 or Data 3 ports enabled when you apply the update might cause your device controller to go into recovery mode.
 Please note that when you disable the network interfaces, all the associated volumes will be taken offline and the I/Os will be disrupted for the duration of the update.

 ## What's new in the February release